hazelcast/hazelcast-go-client/README.md

 }
 ```

-IdentifiedDataSerializable uses `ClassID()` and `FactoryID()` to reconstitute the object.
+IdentifiedDataSerializable uses `ClassID` and `FactoryID` to reconstitute the object.
 To complete the implementation `IdentifiedDataSerializableFactory` should also be implemented and registered into `SerializationConfig` which can be accessed from `config.SerializationConfig()`.
-The factory's responsibility is to return an instance of the right `IdentifiedDataSerializable` object, given the class id.
+The factory's responsibility is to return an instance of the right `IdentifiedDataSerializable` object, given the classID.

 A sample `IdentifiedDataSerializableFactory` could be implemented as following: